Who should take part

 - Clinicians – a balance of appropriate clinicians for the health area being discussed, e.g. specialist nurses, consultants or senior registrars, paediatricians, GPs, surgeons, physiotherapists, dieticians, advice line nurses, speech therapists.

 It is recommended that a minimum of 12 people and a maximum of 30 are recruited.
 The more participants, the more difficult it will be for everyone to have their say and come to a consensus.
 Some people can struggle to participate in larger groups.
-The Steering Group should consider if this will cause stress to its particular stakeholder group and either adjust the numbers accordingly or consider having four smaller breakout groups, rather than the usual three.
+The Steering Group should consider if this will cause stress to its stakeholder group and either adjust the numbers accordingly or consider having four smaller breakout groups, rather than the usual three.

 The Steering Group should agree a list of ideal range of types and numbers of people to attend the final workshop, for the workshop organiser to recruit.
 Generally, workshop participants are recruited in a range of ways, for example:

-- through the survey
+- through the surveys